 Got blueberries?
 There at an excellent price right now.
 When October brings half-pints of blueberries for $5 and more, you’ll be sorry you didn’t enjoy more of these during peak blueberry season.

-So enjoy all the blueberry and mixed fruit salads, cocktails and pies.
-But also try the little blue orbs in:
+So enjoy all the blueberry and mixed fruit salads, cocktails, and pies.
+Here are some of our recipes to include blueberries in every meal.

 The Blueberries The Pilgrims Ate

 Dried blueberries also sustained the Pilgrims.
 When they arrived at Cape Cod in November 1620, blown off course from their Virginia† destination, it was far too late to plant crops.

 The settlers nearly starved to death until the Wampanoag people shared food and taught them to grow native plants such as corn and squash.
 The settlers of Plymouth learned which foods to gather and dry (blueberries, cranberries) to sustain them through the winter.